gillianbarreto/app-tasks-manager-angular/README.md

 Application to update a list of tasks.
 Once logged in, the user can add, modify or delete tasks and can also mark them as Completed.

+Login is mocked from application.
+A [json-server](https://www.npmjs.com/package/json-server) is used to retrieve or update tasks.

 ## Configuration

 ### Prerequisites